vladen/contract-decorators/SPEC.md

 expect(() => contract.predicateNameResolver = 0).to.throw(TypeError)
 ```

-Calls configured predicateNameResolver with predicate when contract is broken.
+Calls configured predicateNameResolver with argument predicate when contract is broken.

 ```js
 const predicate = () => false;